evmcnb/quartz/content/Full/Cognitive Assessment.md

 #### Prepare Informant

 - If this is the first time the assessment is done the correct answers to some of the questions may need to be verified by the informant
+- Tests vary by language - needs to be conducted in first language.

 ## Domains